GUIDE TO IMAGE SHARPENING

 - Sharpening is irreversible; also save unsharpened originals whenever possible.

 - RAW & TIFF files respond much better to sharpening than JPEG files, since the former preserve more detail.
-Further, sharpening may amplify JPEG compression artifacts.
+Furthermore, sharpening may amplify JPEG compression artifacts.

 - Blurring due to subject motion or some types of camera shake may require advanced techniques such as deconvolution or Photoshop's "smart sharpen" tool.